heremaps/here-sdk-examples/CONTRIBUTING.md

 As part of filing a pull request we ask you to sign off the [Developer Certificate of Origin](https://developercertificate.org/) (DCO) in each commit.
-Any Pull Request with commits that are not signed off will be reject by the [DCO check](https://probot.github.io/apps/dco/).
+Any Pull Request with commits that are not signed off will be rejected by the [DCO check](https://probot.github.io/apps/dco/).

 A DCO is lightweight way for a contributor to confirm that they wrote or otherwise have the right